smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 As described in previous section, Start Service ACK frame of RPC service also includes a parameter called `transportPriority` to indicate the priority of the transport to Proxy.

-Detailed specification of these IDs and the frames will be discussed in a separate proposal [SDL-nnnn: Addition of 'App Instance ID' and 'Core Instance ID'][instance_ids].
+Detailed specification of these IDs and the frames will be discussed in a separate proposal [SDL 0142 - Addition of 'App Instance ID' and 'Core Instance ID'][instance_ids].

 ### Detecting transport unavailability and resending data